How To Get a Private Investigator License in Ohio

 State Licensing Authority

-Private Investigator licensing in the state of Ohio is handled by the Ohio Department of Private Investigator and Security Guard Services.
+The Ohio Department of Private Investigator and Security Guard Services handles private investigator licensing in Ohio.
 Visit the website for details on licensing requirements and to download the necessary forms and applications for becoming a private investigator in Ohio.

 Licensing Authority Contact Information